zonemaster/zonemaster-gui/docs/FAQ/gui-faq-en.md

 But as with all things as evolving as DNS the situation is most likely changing, what is a notice today could be an error tomorrow.
-If you really think we have made a mistake in our judgement please do not hesitate to drop us an email at zonemaster-devel@lists.iis.se with a link to your test and an explanation why you think it shows something that you consider incorrect.
+If you really think we have made a mistake in our judgement please do not hesitate to drop us an email at zonemaster-users@lists.iis.se (moderated mailing list) with a link to your test and an explanation why you think it shows something that you consider incorrect.

 <a name="q6"></a>